CSC-UW/barcode_sync/README.md

-# random_barcode_sync
+# barcode_sync
-Use random sync pulses to map times from recording to another
+Use random or incrementing-counter sync pulses to map times from recording to another.
+Incrementing-counter sync pulse code uses https://github.com/open-ephys/sync-barcodes.

 ## Usage
 You can create a new conda environment from Cmder: